trakBan/spongebob-cli/README.md

 # spongebob-cli
 Watch classic spongebob from the terminal!
-Thanks to everyone that is starring, forking, writing issues, pull requesting and just users of spongebob-cli!
+Thanks to everyone that is starring, forking, writing issues, pull requesting and just the users of spongebob-cli!

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/81049050/165950004-a21d0199-79b5-4ebe-b733-94df1fee918e.gif)

 ## Dependecies:
 - mpv player https://mpv.io/  (Must be installed through a package manager)
+- Every other dependendency will get automatticaly installed

 ## How to install: